Why You Could Have Thyroid Disease and Not Know It

 Your primary care doctor can order blood tests to check your TSH and other thyroid hormone levels during routine physicals.
 Your doctor may refer you to an endocrinologist if your symptoms are difficult to diagnose, or if your symptoms are hard to manage.
 Endocrinologists are doctors who specialize in managing thyroid disease and other glandular (metabolic) disorders.

 Acceptable levels or “reference ranges” of TSH can vary from lab to lab.
-Currently, most labs in the U.S. have an official “normal” reference range for TSH levels of .5 to 5.5.
-Some endocrinologists would like to see the “normal” range narrowed to .3 to 3.0, which would greatly increase the number of those diagnosed with thyroid disorders.
-TSH is only one screening test.
-And, in the case of autoimmune thyroid disease, TSH levels may be normal.
-A thyroid auto-antibodies test detects autoimmune thyroiditis.
+Currently, most labs in the U.S. have an official “normal” reference range for TSH levels of .4 to 4.5.
+TSH is a screening test; further testing may be needed if symptoms are concerning for thyroid disorder.
+In the case of autoimmune thyroid disease, TSH levels may be normal; a thyroid auto-antibodies test detects autoimmune thyroiditis.

 Thyroid ultrasound and imaging scans look at gland size and nodules.
 And, radioactive nuclear imaging shows hot or cold spots in the glands and increased or decreased activity.